How it all began

 I began writing restaurant reviews for our local paper and during one of my interviews met my future partner and neighbour, Carol Rosenfeld.
-We started to import gourmet food products from Europe, the imported products were originally sold in the upscale and now-defunct Creeds store in Toronto, as well as at Holt Renfrew outlets across Canada.
+We started to import gourmet food products from Europe, the imported products were originally sold at the upscale, family-owned Creeds store in Toronto where they opened “The Good Taste Shop”.
+A very lucky beginning.
+They were also sold at Holt Renfrew outlets across Canada.

 "When the fledgling company’s second Christmas shipment missed the boat– literally – We headed into our kitchens to create foods that would fill the shelves of their own freestanding boutiques."

 The creation of Sable & Rosenfeld’s Tipsy Olives, Tipsy Onions and Tipsy Cherries, three of the most innovative cocktail garnishes of the 1980’s.

 Our first product was Sweet Honey Mustard – at least until Canadian business magnate Garfield Weston, then owner of the iconic Fortnum & Mason specialty store in London, noted that he didn’t have a Russian mustard.
 “The strange thing was it actually was an authentic Russian recipe, as it came from a Russian uncle of Carol’s.

 "Our turning point was in 1971, when the Russian mustard was featured on Esquire magazines' Christmas gift centrefold, Neiman Marcus came calling, and the Sable & Rosenfeld brand took off."